Nottinghamshire: Politics

-Following the 2025 County Council election, Nottinghamshire County Council is controlled by Reform UK.
+Following the 2025 County Council election, Nottinghamshire County Council is controlled by Reform.
 The party went from having a single councillor before the election to winning a majority of the council's seats.
 The council is currently made up of 41 Reform UK councillors, 18 Conservatives, four Labour and three from local parties.
 Prior to the 2025 election, the council had been fully or partially controlled by the Conservative Party since 2017.
 The council had historically been under Labour control; the party held a majority on the council from 1981 to 2009.

 Local government is devolved to seven local borough and district councils.
 Ashfield is controlled by the Ashfield Independents.
 Bassetlaw, Gedling and Mansfield are Labour-controlled.
 Newark and Sherwood is controlled by a coalition of Labour, Liberal Democrat and independent councillors.
 Rushcliffe is Conservative-controlled.
 Broxtowe is run by a minority Broxtowe Alliance administration.
 Nottingham City Council, which governs the Nottingham unitary authority and is independent of Nottinghamshire County Council, is majority Labour-controlled.

+Future

+In July 2026, the UK Government announced that it intends to reorganise local government in Nottinghamshire by April 2028.
+Two unitary authority areas will cover the county.
+One will include Nottingham and its hinterland, an area larger than the current Nottingham district, and other will cover the remainder of the county.
+Shadow elections to the new unitary authorities will take place in May 2027.